lazarchris/CurrencyWatchLive/README.md

-# CurrencyWatch Application Documentation
+# CurrencyWatchLive
-The CurrencyWatch application is designed to extract currency conversion rates in real-time.
+The CurrencyWatchLive application is designed to extract currency conversion rates in real-time.
 It utilizes various components such as Kafka for message queuing, Spark Streaming for real-time data processing, and Docker for containerization(indented for action.yaml).

 ## Prequisties